 Instagram supports in feed videos with aspect ratios ranging from 16:9 to 4:5, however, your videos should also have a framerate of 30fps, and maximum file size of 4gb.

-Again, any larger than this and Instagram will compress or crop your video down and it will not look as crisp and nice on the feed.
+Again, any larger than this and Instagram will compress or crop your video down.
+It will not look as crisp and nice on the feed.

 What Size Are Instagram Carousel Posts?

 Carousel posts are those where you can upload multiple images and videos and swipe through them.
-On a personal profile, you may just use this to upload some holiday snaps, but for a musician, or any business for that matter, they can be incredibly useful for creating more of a narrative or a story.
+On a personal profile, you may just use this to upload some holiday snaps.
+For a musician, or any business, they can be incredibly useful for creating more of a narrative or a story.

 For example, the initial landing image could be promoting your upcoming single, then include a snippet of the music video, then a clip of a crowd reaction to the single being played live, then a promo shot or poster for your next tour date.